 5. Make your mental health a priority

-There’s no way around it: the current pandemic is frightening, and it’s simply harder to focus when the future feels uncertain.
-If you find yourself experiencing anxiety or panic that interferes with your ability to work, try the following recommendations (in line with Centers for Disease Control and Prevention):
+There’s no way around it: the current COVID-19 pandemic is frightening, and it’s simply harder to adjust to working from home when the future feels uncertain.
+If you find yourself experiencing anxiety or panic that interferes with your ability to focus when working remotely, try the following recommendations (in line with Centers for Disease Control and Prevention):